Natural Disaster Assistance for Missouri Citizens - Emergency Guidance for Hazardous Materials and Hazardous Waste

 - Most barrels that wash up in a flood are open-burn barrels, trash barrels or dock barrels.

 - There may be danger in sealed barrels, drums or tanks with unknown contents.
 These should be handled by trained professionals.
-If you find sealed drums, barrels or tanks of unknown contents, call the department’s Environmental Emergency Response staff at 573-634-2436.
+You can report sealed drums, barrels or tanks of unknown contents online or by calling the department’s Environmental Emergency Response staff at 573-634-2436.

 - If a propane tank is in flood debris, a company distributing gas may be able to identify the tank and return it to its proper location.
 Propane tanks have serial numbers that help to identify owners and locations.